GMLJ/Portfolio/README.md

 ## ℹ️ &nbsp; Info

-Just a public repo with my porfolio website.
+Just a public repo with my portfolio website.
 A pretty active repo since one always want to showcase what one learns 🦚
 </br>
 Build with React with some Gsap and Framer-motion.